-Sympathique in French, sympathisch in German, sympatický in Czech; the word has spread in some form probably to all European languages, with one major exception—English.
-That’s right, “sympathic” is not an English word, as a quick search in any respectable dictionary tells you.
+Sympathique in French or sympathisch in German—the word has spread in some form probably to all European languages, with one major exception: English.
+That’s right, “sympathic” is not an English word, as a quick search in any respectable dictionary will tell you.

 You can also use the word “like” if you find somebody “sympathic”:

 There is one word that has a meaning similar to “sympathic”: congenial.
 Unlike “sympathic”, “congenial” is a fairly formal word and using it in everyday conversation could make you sound pretentious, so I advise against using it unless you know what you are doing.

 So far, so good, but there is one more trap many learners fall into.
 In English, there is the word “sympathetic”, which means “compassionate to someone or approving of something”, but not “sympathic”: